Belted Kingfisher by K.P. Wilska

 Honor or remember someone in a special way by making a donation to the Friends of the Fort Worth Nature Center & Refuge in their name.
 Giving an honorarium is the perfect way to celebrate holidays, birthdays, marriages, and friends and family.
 Dedicating a memorial in a loved one’s memory allows you to remember and continue their legacy.
 Your support will reflect their (and your) continued commitment to a love and protection of nature.

 Murray James Endowment

 The Murray James Endowment (formerly the Friends of the Fort Worth Nature Center & Refuge Memorial Fund) was established on June 25, 1985, with $100,000 to provide a permanent fund to financially support the Friends and their efforts on behalf of the Fort Worth Nature Center & Refuge.
 Over the years, the endowment has achieved significant growth through generous donations and shrewd investments.
 In 2020, the fund was renamed in honor of Murray A. James, a passionate and longtime supporter of the Friends and the Nature Center.
-All memorial and legacy donations are designated for the fund, allowing donors to create a truly lasting legacy.
+All memorial donations are designated for the fund, allowing donors to create a truly lasting legacy.

 About Murray James

 Murray A. James has been a tireless supporter of the Fort Worth Nature Center & Refuge for nearly as long as it has been in existence.
 She and her husband, Jack, were charter members of the Friends when the group was organized in 1974.
 Besides serving as a docent along with her daughter, Georgia, she and Jack also volunteered to serve on the organizing committee when the Friends’ endowment was established in 1985.
 Murray served as the first chair of the new endowment committee and was responsible for raising the initial $100,000 seed money to fund the fledgling endowment.